jentaruno/cpsc436c-projects/overview.md

 - Avoid leakage: Ensure golden rule (test data doesn’t influence training data).
 Ensure stats that are eventually logged in the future, in the database deployed to production, doesn’t influence the predictions.

 ## 4. Baseline → Model Plan
-- Baseline model: Always predict the global average from HowLongToBeat.com.
+- **Baseline model: Always predict the global average from HowLongToBeat.com**.
   If the model doesn’t predict it better than the global averages, then it’s not good enough.
-- Collaborative filtering with matrix factorization; good to use this model because
+- **Collaborative filtering with matrix factorization**.
+  Collaborative filtering allows us to look at players who played the same games and make a prediction by comparing their play time data to our player’s data, and filling in the blanks.
+Good to use this model because
-  - Gameplay data is usually sparse
+  - Gameplay data is usually sparse - this works well to take data from other players and combining the limited information we have.
   - Games are very unique.
-They’re difficult to categorise into classes or parameters that predict completion time.
+They’re difficult to categorise into classes or parameters that predict completion time - this is an unsupervised learning solution.
-  - Collaborative filtering allows us to look at players who played the same games and make a prediction by comparing their play time data to our player’s data, and filling in the blanks.
-  - Scales well to large datasets.
+  - Scales well to large datasets - matrix factorization more reliable than KNN.

 ## 5. Metrics, SLA, and Cost
 **Metrics: MAE (Mean Absolute Error)**
 Absolute errors between predicted vs actual hours to beat a game.
 Chosen because this is less sensitive to outlier data (speedrunners and idlers).
 It’s also very interpretable as an error to evaluate.

-**SLA (Service-Level Agreement)**: p95 < 200ms per prediction
+**SLA (Service-Level Agreement)**: p95 < 100ms per prediction

 **Cost:**
 - Infra: Lambda + API Gateway (serverless, free tier covers normal load).
-- Baseline cost: ≈ $0.30–$0.50 per 10K predictions when scaling beyond free tier.
+- Baseline cost: ≈ $0.012 per 10K predictions when scaling beyond free tier.
-- Telemetry/logs: negligible (<$0.05 per 10K predictions).
+- Telemetry/logs: negligible, free tier provides 5GB data and our logs are ephemeral.
+Likely to stay free.
-- Total cost: ≤$0.50 per 10K predictions.
+- Total cost: $0-0.012 per 10K predictions.
+- See details and alternatives [here](assumption_audit.md)

 <details>
 <summary>